 If you want to become an allied health professional, you know graduate school is on the horizon.
-But your undergraduate major doesn’t have to be a placeholder.
+Your undergraduate major doesn’t have to be a placeholder.
 It can be the key that provides the hands-on, experiential learning needed to get you into the field and on the payroll faster than your peers.

 In true liberal arts fashion, a senior capstone seminar ties the whole major together.
-Health sciences majors of all tracks will take Health 385.2 Social Issues in Health Sciences, in which students from all healthcare-related majors come together to explore the ethical and social issues related to health science while co-authoring research papers about their chosen field of study.
+Health sciences majors of all tracks will take Health 385 Social Issues in Health Sciences, in which students from all healthcare-related majors come together to explore the ethical and social issues related to health science while co-authoring research papers about their chosen field of study.

 The undergraduate health sciences major perfectly positions you for continued education.
-Our developing graduate programs in athletic training, occupational therapy, physical therapy and speech-language pathology are natural continuations of the health sciences major, and those who choose such paths will graduate with two outstanding degrees that will ready them for a career in health care.
+Our graduate programs in athletic training, occupational therapy, physical therapy and speech-language pathology are natural continuations of the health sciences major, and those who choose such paths will graduate with two outstanding degrees that will ready them for a career in health care.